 Treasury risk management at the PCC is conducted within the framework of the Chartered Institute of Public Finance and Accountancy's Treasury Management in the Public Services: Code of Practice 2017 Edition (the CIPFA Code) which requires the PCC to approve a treasury management strategy before the start of each financial year.
-In addition, the Welsh Government (WG) issued revised Guidance on Local Authority Investments in March 2010 that requires the PCC to approve an investment strategy before the start of each financial year.
+In addition, the Welsh Government (WG) issued revised Guidance on Local Authority Investments in November 2019 that requires the PCC to approve an investment strategy before the start of each financial year.
 This report fulfils the PCC's legal obligation under the Local Government Act 2003 to have regard to both the CIPFA Code and the WG Guidance.

-Revised strategy: In accordance with the WG Guidance, the PCC will be asked to approve a revised Treasury Management Strategy Statement should the assumptions on which this report is based change significantly.
-Such circumstances would include, for example, a large unexpected change in interest rates, in the PCC's capital programme or in the level of its investment balance.
+Revised strategy: In accordance with the WG Guidance, the Authority will be asked to approve a revised Treasury Management Strategy Statement should the assumptions on which this report is based change significantly.
+Such circumstances would include, for example, a large unexpected change in interest rates, in the Authority's capital programme or in the level of its investment balance, or a material loss in the fair value of a non-financial investment identified as part of the year end accounts preparation and audit process.